onassar/PHP-StripeOAuth/README.md

 PHP-StripeOAuth
 ===============

-PHP library which helps perform an [OAuth2](http://oauth.net/2/) flow for [Stripe](https://stripe.com/), which is used when creating and interacting with a Stripe application.
+PHP library which helps perform an [OAuth2](http://oauth.net/2/) flow for [Stripe](https://stripe.com/), which is used when creating and interacting with a [Stripe Application](https://stripe.com/docs/connect).

 ### Why I made this
 While integration the Stripe API (for our new payment flow at [Skillshare](http://www.skillshare.com/?on)), I found one thing specifically lacking.

-That was, a way to initiate an OAuth flow for a [Stripe Application](https://stripe.com/docs/connect), and to access needed data, in PHP.
+That was, a way to initiate an OAuth flow for a Stripe Application, and to access needed data, in PHP.

 While it could be done manually by initiating a curl call (as can be seen in [this gist](https://gist.github.com/3507366) which was posted fairly recently), I wanted to make use of an established OAuth library to make sure I wasn't recreating the wheel, or something.